 How Does the Process Work?

-The application form should be completed and submitted online.
+The application form should be completed and submitted online through Community Connect.
 No mail applications will be reviewed.
-A Crafters License Agreement will be sent to the crafter for signature once the applications and photos/samples are reviewed and approved.
-The signed agreement should be returned to the Licensing and Branding Department with a check made payable to the University of Nebraska ($150 annual licensing fee, plus $25 or $50 for holograms).
+A crafters license agreement will be sent to the crafter for signature once the applications and photos/samples are reviewed and approved.
+Once a signed agreement has been processed, online payment will be requested.

 What are the Fees?

-A $150 fee will be charged by the University on an annual basis.
+A $200 fee will be charged by the University on an annual basis.
 Crafters are allowed to sell up to 500 units or $2,500 in sales revenue annually.
-Crafters are also required to purchase and display “Officially Licensed Collegiate Product” holograms on products ($25 for 250 holograms or $50 for 500 holograms).
+Crafters are also required to display an “Officially Licensed" certificate.

 What Products Can Be Made?